 Verifying your income tax return is critical for several reasons that go beyond mere regulatory compliance:

 It confirms the authenticity of your return and establishes that the filing has been done by you personally or by an authorised representative.
 Without verification, the return has no legal standing.
 Verification also triggers the processing of your return by the Income Tax Department — meaning your tax refund, if any, will only be processed after successful verification.
-Unverified returns are treated as defective or invalid, which can attract penalties under Section 234F and may result in notices from the department.
+An unverified return is treated as an invalid return and is deemed not to have been filed under the Income Tax Act.
 Additionally, a verified return creates an official record of your tax compliance, which is important for loan applications, visa processing, and other financial activities that require proof of income tax filing.

 Timelines for verification of income tax